fractal-analytics-platform/fractal-server/docs/internals/users.md

 > the callback URL should be opened in the browser itself.

-for
-from the command-lineform the cconnectinbaseneeded for the examples described in this page (which are all based on command-line  desoptionalvariablesthe

 #### Authorization Code Flow

 Authentication via OAuth2 client is based on the [Authorizion Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow), as described in this diagram